IsabelleRaj/COVID-19-Exploration/README.md

 #  Data exploration of global COVID-19 data

+In this project, I conducted data exploratory analysis using SQL (DB browser (SQLite)) on COVID-19 data.

+### Data collection
-In this project, I conducted data exploratory analysis using SQL on COVID-19 data obtained between 2020-01-01 to 2023-12-07 by Our World in Data (downloaded from: ourworldindata.org/covid-deaths).
+The data obtained between 2020-01-01 to 2023-12-07 by Our World in Data (downloaded from: ourworldindata.org/covid-deaths).

+### Data preprocessing
+The downloaded data was processed in Excel for date format standardisation (converting 'dd/mm/yyyy' to 'yyyy-mm-dd') and to seperate the data into two tables: covid_deaths.csv and covid_vaccinations.csv files.

+### Data exploration
-I adapted this project from Alex The Analyst (youtube.com/@AlexTheAnalyst) in which I investigated COVID cases, deaths and vaccinations by location (contry and continents) and date.
+I investigated COVID cases, deaths and vaccinations by location (contry and continents) and date.
 Additionally, I explored how income type affects case, death and vaccination totals.
-I used DB browser (SQLite) to conduct my analyses.
-The SQL queries can be found in the code folder, and the .csv data files in the data folder.

 Skills used: Joins, CTE's, temp Tables, windows functions, aggregate functions, view creations and data type conversion.

+### Acknowledgements
+Thanks to Alex The Analyst (youtube.com/@AlexTheAnalyst) from which this project was adapted from.